 My writing intertwines with my photography when I write gig reviews and my films when I write scripts; and my photography and cinematography intertwine with each other when I apply composition techniques, lighting, colour theory, etc. to both.
 When I make progress in one of these mediums, I make progress with the others, too.

-So finally today, following the premiere of my first short film on Youtube, I realised what direction I wanted to take my portfolio in and what would really show all of my creativity and all parts of me as an artist.
+So finally today, following the completion of my first short film, I realised what direction I wanted to take my portfolio in and what would really show all of my creativity and all parts of me as an artist.
 And this is the end result.

 My portfolio has been under maintenance for the past 5-6 months or so, as I focused on my coursework and learned more and more about myself.
 Now it’s up again and it feels much closer to representing and showcasing all of me and my skills, and not just a portion of it, in a way that doesn’t clash, that doesn’t feel forced or out of place.